Exclusive: YouTube ran ads from hundreds of brands on extremist channels

 In one video on Ruhe's channel, former KKK grand wizard David Duke discussed what he said are racial and genetic differences between whites and blacks.
 YouTube placed a co-branded ad from Nissan and Disney that promoted the Nissan Leaf and the release of the film, "A Wrinkle in Time."

 "We are shocked Nissan advertising has been served next to inappropriate and disturbing content by one of our partners.
-We employ safeguards to keep digital advertising from appearing next to offensive content and have agreements in place with our partners to strictly adhere to our brand safety guidelines," a Nissan spokesperson told CNN.
+We employ safeguards to keep digital advertising from appearing next to offensive content and have agreements in place with our partners to strictly adhere to our brand safety guidelines," a Nissan spokesperson, commenting on behalf of both Nissan and Disney, told CNN.
 "Effective immediately, we are freezing all of our advertising on YouTube until we resolve this issue."

 The Genius of Play -- a campaign by the Toy Association promoting play in child development -- has also pulled its ads from YouTube after CNN found that ads for the campaign were placed on Amos Yee's channel, which he has used to promote pedophilia.

-Note: Update: This article has been changed to note that Nissan was commenting on behalf of both itself and Disney.